socialize-cloud/doc/README.md

 ![Socify Cloud Logo](./assets/logo.png)

 You don't want to spend time building social networking features, so we built it for you.
 Here, you can build an entire forum, chat, and comment sections with just a few lines of code.
-We provide extremely simple APIs to get you started.
+We provide very simple documentations and guides to get you started.

 ## Features